-iProv Summer Internship Program (formerly known as Impact Providence Internships) provides a $3,000 stipend for undergraduate students to work full-time in 8-10 week internships with nonprofit organizations based in the greater Providence area.
-Read stories from 2013 interns on the Swearer Center's blog.
+iProv Summer Internship Program provides a $3,500 stipend for undergraduate students to work with nonprofit organizations based in the greater Providence area.

 - Provide a valuable internship experience that can contribute to the educational experience of students and encourage them to make connections between their academic work and their career aspirations.

-- Match talented students with community organizations and enhance the capacity of nonprofit community organizations to utilize student interns effectively.
+- Enhance the capacity of nonprofit community organizations to utilize student interns effectively.

 - Create a learning community of students engaged in summer work to think about the nature of nonprofit work, the dynamics of community change, and active citizenship.

 - Strengthen partnerships between the Swearer Center and community organizations.

 - Expand Brown’s support of community organizations and the City of Providence.